karkman/Metagenomics2021/Day4/README.md

 ### Tunneling the interactive interafce

 Although you can install anvi'o on your own computer (and you're free to do so, but we won't have time to help in that), we will run anvi'o in Puhti and tunnel the interactive interface to your local computer.
-To be able to to do this, everyone needs to use a different port for tunneling and your port will be __8080 + you user number__.
-So `user1` will use port 8081.
+To be able to to do this, everyone needs to use a different port for tunneling and your port will be __8080 + your number given on the course__.
+So `Student 1` will use port 8081.
+If the port doesn't work, try __8100 + your number__.

 Connecting using a tunnel is a bit tricky and involves several steps, so pay special attention.
 First we need to open an interactive session inside a screen and then log in again with a tunnel using the computing node identifier.